gbal17/LFMC/README.md

 1) Start with a fresh install miniconda3

-2) in Terminal create a new environment and install the following library:
+2) To share your conda Python environment Conda provides a convenient way for others to replicate your environment. the recipient can replicate the environment by running the following conda command:
 ```
 conda env create -f path-to-ee-shared-env.yml
 ```

 alternatively:
+in Terminal create a new environment and install the library in requirements.txt:
 ```
 conda create --name lfmcmaps
 conda activate lfmcmaps